Griddles are everywhere! We all keep hearing about the Blackstone Griddle craze and all the praise from users that comes with it.

 Final Word of Advice

-Ok, I get it, you read it all, you don’t care and you are ready to go out and join the Tik Tok crew of Blackstone Grill chefs!
+And I get it, you are ready to go out and join the Tik Tok crew of Blackstone Griddle bosses.

-Well, if you keep those issues in mind, don’t mind the small learning curve and little mess here and there, you will absolutely LOVE cooking on your griddle!
+If you keep these issues in mind, don’t mind the small learning curve and little mess here and there, you will absolutely LOVE outdoor cooking!

 What did you think I was gonna say?
 I love mine too!

-If you have already gone out and bought one, take these 5 Steps BEFORE You Cook on a new Blackstone Griddle.
+If you have already and bought one, take these 5 Steps BEFORE You Cook on a new Blackstone Griddle.